The Franchise King® | Learn How To Become A Franchisee

 • Were referred to one

-In any case, here’s what happens next.
+In any event, here’s what happens next.

 Nine times out of ten, you’ll receive a welcome email from the franchise consultant.
 (Maybe even a phone call-followed by an email.)